ORTools4MTEX/ORTools/README.md

 ---

 ### [guiOR](./src/guiOR.m)
-Graphical user interface for definition of an orientation relationship by parallel planes and directions
+This function is a GUI to to define an orientation relationship (OR) with parallel planes and directions.

 - Syntax
   - p2c = guiOR(job)